Learn Git - The Definitive Guide to Git's Code

 Over the past 15 years Git has grown from a tiny program written by a single developer to the most popular version control software (VCS) on the planet.
 Git is an essential tool that developers use to share code and collaborate on software projects.
 It has become a staple tool that developers are expected to know how to use if they are going to be brought onto a team project.

 But what does Git actually do?
 Git's core functionality can be simplified into 3 basic parts:

 - Allow developers to keep track of updates to their code over time

 - Allow developers to easily combine their code updates with previous updates or new updates made by other people

 - Allow developers to easily share code over the Internet

-There are many tutorials on how to use Git spread across the Internet, and eventually we hope to build a library of those here at Initial Commit, but for now we'll focus on the inner workings of Git's code to help curious developers understand how it functions.
+There are many Git books and tutorials on how to use Git spread across the Internet, and eventually we hope to build a library of those here at Initial Commit, but for now we'll focus on the inner workings of Git's code to help curious developers understand how it functions.

 Why Learn How Git's Code Works?

 Before diving in, we should address the question 'Who in their right mind would want to spend time learning about how Git's code works?'
 Here are a few reasons to learn about Git's code: